sameerkatija/resources/README.md

   This is a repo containing collection of resources.
 These resources are curated to help everyone to learn better and faster. :yellow_heart:
 </p>

 # Useful Resources for Developers :books:

 ## Table of Contents :fire:

 - [YouTube Channels](YouTubeChannels.md): A list of YouTube channels for learning all about programming, covering topics as broad as web development, design, history, hacking, and Computer Science (CS).
 - [Algorithms & Data Structures](AlgorithmsDataStructures.md): Resources for tackling algorithms
 - [Free Tools](./FreeTools.md): Free Tools to get productive.
 - [Web Development](./WebDevelopment): Resources for learning web Development
 - [Databases](./Databases.md): Resources for learning databases
 - [Cyber Security](./Cybersecurity.md): Resources to learn ethical hacking, cyber security, pen testing and cryptography.
 - [Machine Learning and Data Science](./MLandDS.md): Resources to learn data science and machine learning.
 - [Blogs](./Blogs.md): Reading has been found to enhance connectivity in the brain.
 A decline in memory and brain function is a side effect of aging, but regular reading may help slow the process.
 Keeping your brain active and engaged.
+- [Maths and Stats](./MathsAndStats.md): Resources to polish your maths and stats Skills.

 ## Contributors' Guide

 - You are always welcome to contribute to this project, kindly visit our [**Contributors' Guide**](./CONTRIBUTING.md) before opening a pull request.